By-Michael/GitGuard/README.md

 ### Prerequisites

 - Python 3.10+
+- A Postgres database (Docker for dev, any managed provider for prod)
 - A publicly reachable server URL (Render, Railway, a VPS, etc.)
 - A Telegram bot token from [@BotFather](https://t.me/BotFather)
 - A [Groq API key](https://console.groq.com)